omni-ai-npu/community/design/oeps/README.md

 # Omni-AI Enhancement Proposals (OEPs)

-A Omni-AI Enhancement Proposal (OEP) is a way to propose, communicate and coordinate on new efforts for the MindSpore project.
+A Omni-AI Enhancement Proposal (OEP) is a way to propose, communicate and coordinate on new efforts for the Omni-AI community project.
 The OEP guidelines adopted here is heavily influenced by the [Kubernetes Enhancement Proposals](https://github.com/kubernetes/enhancements/blob/master/keps/README.md) (KEPs) designed by Kubernetes community.

 **NOTICE:** *For similar structures some of the same wordings from KEPs are borrowed to adhere to the originally construed meaning.*